Bramwell (TV series)

-Bramwell is a British television series starring Jemma Redgrave as Dr. Eleanor Bramwell, a woman challenging the domination of men in the medical establishment, who runs a free hospital for the poor in the East End of London, during the late Victorian era.
+Bramwell is a British television series starring Jemma Redgrave as Dr Eleanor Bramwell, a woman challenging the domination of men in the medical establishment, who runs a free hospital for the poor in the East End of London, during the late Victorian era.
 The series was produced by Whitby Davison Productions in association with Carlton Television, and was shown on ITV 22 May 1995 to 18 June 1998, in a total of four series.

 Plot

 Series 1

-The series begins in 1895 with Dr. Eleanor Bramwell, working in a London hospital.
+The series begins in 1895 with Dr Eleanor Bramwell, working in a London hospital.
 She is treated as an inferior by the male doctors, and her opinions are often ignored.
 After a disagreement with a senior doctor, Eleanor is dismissed.
-Her father, Dr. Robert Bramwell, recommends she join him in his private practice of rich, elderly clients.
-Fortunately, Eleanor receives a better offer.
-Lady Peters, a friend of the family, offers to fund a small hospital in a London slum, where Eleanor will treat the impoverished locals.
+Her father, Dr Robert Bramwell, recommends she join him in his private practice of rich, elderly clients.
+Eleanor however receives an offer from Lady Peters, a friend of the family, who proposes to fund a small hospital in a London slum, where Eleanor will treat the impoverished locals.
 Together, Eleanor and Lady Peters establish The Thrift, a free hospital with six beds.
 The Thrift is named for its location on Thrift Street.
 The staff of the hospital rapidly expands.
-Stiff, serious Nurse Carr is hired to assist Eleanor, and Mr. Bentley, a former patient with an amputated foot, is hired to act as a porter.
+Stiff, serious Nurse Carr is hired to assist Eleanor, and Mr Bentley, a former patient with an amputated foot, is hired to act as a porter.
 Eleanor quickly finds the hospital desperately requires an anaesthetist but has little money to pay for one.
-She begs a former colleague, Dr. Joe Marsham to work at The Thrift part-time and he agrees on the condition that he will be able to perform surgery as well (which he does free in order to enhance his skills).
+She begs a former colleague, Dr Joe Marsham to work at The Thrift part-time and he agrees on the condition that he will be able to perform surgery as well (which he does free in order to enhance his skills).
 The first series focuses on the ups and downs of The Thrift.
 Each episode usually focuses on one patient or event occurring at The Thrift.
 Social issues of the time are often tackled such as racism, alcoholism or the conditions in the workhouse.
 Near the end of the season, it appears that Eleanor will be married to a family friend but breaks the engagement when she realises she will be forced to give up her work.
 As the season closes, Lady Peters becomes seriously ill.
 Her personal physician misdiagnoses her condition and by the time her true condition is realised, it is too late to save her.
 After her death, her fortune is left to The Thrift.